fxamacker/cbor/README.md

 ## Current Status
 Latest version is v2.x, which has:

 * __Stable API__ –  Six codec function signatures will never change.
 No breaking API changes for other funcs in same major version.
-And these two functions are subject to change until the draft RFC is approved by IETF (est. in 2020):
-  * CoreDetEncOptions() is subject to change because it uses draft standard.
-  * PreferredUnsortedEncOptions() is subject to change because it uses draft standard.
 * __Passed all tests__ – v2.x passed all 375+ tests on amd64, arm64, ppc64le and s390x with linux.
 * __Passed fuzzing__ – v2.2 passed 459+ million execs in coverage-guided fuzzing on Feb 24 (release date)
 and 3.2+ billion execs on March 7, 2020.